dmitryduev/dataqt/mongo.md

-# Set up mongodb with authentication
+# Set up and use mongodb with authentication

 Also check https://docs.mongodb.com/manual/tutorial/enable-authentication/